 DrArmpit is a science communication platform where scientific research about armpit microbiology in relation to body odour, in a broad sense, is made available to the public.

-DrArmpit focuses on malodor generating bacteria in the armpits, clothes, washing machines and how to counteract them.
-Very few research is done in this field, as such DrArmpit is a pioneer in finding solutions towards the malodor generation.
-DrArmpit is hosted at LabMET in Ghent University.
-The research is funded by the Flemish Government.
+DrArmpit focuses on the science of body odor in the armpits, skin, clothes, washing machines and novel ways to solve it.
+Few research is done in this field.
+DrArmpit is a pioneer in finding solutions against the malodor generation.
+DrArmpit is hosted at CMET in Ghent University, Belgium.
+The research is independent from industry and supported by the Flemish Government, Research Foundation – Flanders, Ghent University and Belgian American Educational Foundation.
 In this website you can find research updates and see what kinds of bacteria live in the armpit.

 The forearm is the desert, the scalps are the cool woods and the armpit is the tropical rainforest.Mary J Marples